AceyJS/acey/EXAMPLES.md

 ℹ️ *What's is the difference with* **`setState`** *?*

-`hydrate` fills nested Models/Collections in your Model if there are, meanwhile `setState` just replace the old key-value with the new one in the parameter.
+`hydrate` fills nested Models in your Model if there are, meanwhile `setState` just replace the old key-value with the new one in the parameter.

 [There's a gist here](https://gist.github.com/Fantasim/7a5b02c3e3d381b4a8489d580b4d2642) to show you the difference between `hydrate` and `setState`